 Set of Jira keys mentioned in all commit messages. |

-Attribute Properties 🔬
+Attribute and data types Properties 🔬

 Some attributes have properties, (for use in property access expressions) that provide a view over the contained data.